bkase/fast-blog/src/kotlin.md

 ## Build Time

 The biggest issue for us is the build time.
 Gradle builds used to take around 5-10 minutes.
 We invested a week of engineering time in getting a [Buck](https://buckbuild.com/) build working alongside gradle.
-Buck builds are 3minutes max and usually are around 45 seconds.
+Buck builds are 3 minutes max and usually are around 45 seconds.
 With the most recent Android Studio update, incremental Gradle builds are back down under a minute.
 This is not too much longer than a pure Java app of our size would take to build.

 ## Use Kotlin!

 Kotlin is great!
-The time saved due to the benefits of kotlin make up for any time lost optimizing build times.
+The time saved due to the benefits of Kotlin make up for any time lost optimizing build times.

-(this post was adapted from my [Hackernews comment](https://news.ycombinator.com/item?id=9947020))
+Note: This post was adapted from an earlier [HackerNews comment](https://news.ycombinator.com/item?id=9947020))

-(aside: It is more accurate to say Swift is the Kotlin of iOS since Kotlin has existed in the open for many more years than Swift.
-Due to Kotlin's obscurity, however, we're forced to make the Kotlin to Swift comparison.)
+[1] aside: It is more accurate to say Swift is the Kotlin of iOS since Kotlin has existed in the open for many more years than Swift.
+Due to Kotlin's obscurity, however, we're forced to make the Kotlin to Swift comparison.